 I want that for you, too, dear sister.

-More about Me?
+More Fun Facts About Me?

 Fun (or quirky), you pick!